Aside from choosing who to work with, the most important thing is deciding how to work with them....

 What are the benefits of project work?

-Experimentation.
-Project work is apt for experimentation, especially if you want to introduce a new format or design element to your content on occasion.
+Project work is great for experimentation, especially if you want to introduce a new format or design element to your content on occasion.
 For example, you might invest in 3D modelling for a specific service page in the knowledge you’ll likely never need such niche help again.

 In scenarios such as this, project work gives you the best of both worlds: access to external talent with none of the commitment.
 Remember, you can always test a pioneering service and sign a retainer if and when it takes off.

 The only issue is the risk of alienating agencies that avoid project work completely, preferring to focus on retainers and long-term relationships above all else.
-Alas, in your quest to find the best agency, you might miss them completely.
+In your quest to find the best agency, you might miss them completely.

-Budget friendly.
-For those companies who can't consistently commit to a monthly retainer, one-off projects can make a huge difference.
+For companies that can't consistently commit to a monthly retainer, one-off projects can make a huge difference.
 It allows you to get the expert support you need and draw on wider experience without needing to commit to long-term support.

 The final throwdown: Retainer vs project work

-When asked to pit project work and retainer agreements against each other, we’d always choose retainer work as the superior form of marketing support.
+When asked to choose between retainer vs project work, we’d always choose retainer work as the superior form of marketing support.
 Why?
 From experience, we know retainer agreements boast huge potential and are great at keeping both parties happy.

 If managed correctly, retainers enable mutually beneficial relationships where two businesses can learn, grow and thrive together.

 Yet, we also recognise there’s a place for project work.
-Blossoming companies, especially, those that are yet to form budgets and define their long-term vision do well with more laidback agency assistance.
+Up-and-coming companies, especially those yet to form budgets and define their long-term vision do well with more laidback agency assistance.

-Project work or retainer agreement; the most important thing is to choose the right fit for you.
+Project work vs retainer agreement; the most important thing is to choose the right fit for you.

 You should choose project work if: